Markcus0526/dmy-carpooling-platform/README.md

 ---
 💼 **Looking to integrate smart contract escrows or custom Web3 logic into your platform?**
 [Message me on Telegram](https://t.me/markcus0526) to work together directly.
-No marketplace KYC required.

 > **Uber, but the fare rides on-chain.** Full-stack ride-sharing platform (Android + iOS + Java backend) with a Solidity escrow contract for trustless deposits and instant driver payouts.